7 Sensational Reasons to Celebrate Cape Lookout

 3. Climb the historic Cape Lookout Lighthouse.

 Yes, you can climb the Diamond Lady!
-The Cape Lookout Lighthouse is open for climbing from the second week in May to the third weekend in September.
-Self-guided tours of up to 10 people begin every 15 minutes during the hours of operation.
+The Cape Lookout Lighthouse is open for climbing from the third week in May to the third weekend in September.
+Self-guided tours of up to 10 people begin every 15 minutes during the hours of operation, Wednesday through Sunday.
 Be aware that this is a strenuous 207-step climb comparable to a 12-story building and may not be suitable for everyone.
 Tickets are required and are available for sale at the park only (not online).
+Tickets are $8 for adults, and $4 for children and seniors.
+Note that children much be at least 44 inches tall to climb the Cape Lookout Lighthouse.

 4. Become a Junior Ranger.